Android-PowerUser/Windroid_11/README.md

 #### To download and install it on the internal Storage (Termux Home)

-Open Termux and copy/paste one of the following code:
+Open Termux and copy/paste the following code:
 ```
 termux-setup-storage
 pkg update -y